 Find out more about the role of a Student Rep.

-Whether it is by being an Athletic Union club committee member, a Sporticipate session leader or a Campus Sport league coordinator, our sporting workforce is the beating heart of our activities.
+Whether it is by being an UoM sport club committee member, a Sporticipate session leader or a Campus Sport league coordinator, our sporting workforce is the beating heart of our activities.

 What do I need to do?